 Housing Objective: Provide opportunities for 'whole-lifetime parish residency' which means that there are accommodation choices available to residents to enable them to continue to live in the parish when their housing needs change CONTEXT Stone is one of the fastest growing parishes in Kent.
 There are plans for substantial housebuilding over the next 20 years, largely as the result of the development of the former quarry and landfill sites.
 A recurring concern during community engagement was the lack of provision for local people and more affordable homes.
 There was strong support for ensuring that, given the large amount of development planned, it should be possible for any existing resident to have choices of suitable places to live at a price they can afford.
 There is community support for self- and custom-build housing and the Local Plan makes provision for this in Policy DP9.
 Stone Parish Council is strongly supportive of a Community Land Trust being established in the area.

 RANGE OF HOUSING PROVISION It is important to secure a wide range of housing provision within the new development planned for the neighbourhood area.
 The majority will come forward on large development sites according to Local Plan policies CS18 and CS19.
 Given the aims of this Plan and local evidence, it is important to secure variety on sites of all sizes.
-Policy H1 supports national planning policy to provide for the range of sizes, types and tenures of housing needed for different groups in the community (NPPF paragraph 61).
+Policy H1 supports national planning policy to provide for the range of sizes, types and tenures of housing needed for different groups in the community (NPPF paragraph 62).
 H1 - Range of housing provision - Planning applications for new homes or alterations and extensions to existing buildings for residential use will be supported which increase the local supply of: i.
 Financially more affordable non-open market homes including Starter Homes; ii.
 Later life homes meeting Building Regulations Requirement Part M4 (Category 2); iii.
 Accessible homes, including 'Wheelchair user dwellings' as defined by Building Regulations Requirement Part M4 (Category 3); and/or iv.
 Suitably sized developments for Class C2 (for people in need of care).
-Supporting Local Plan policies CS18, CS19, DP7, DP8, DP9 LOCAL HOUSING An important part of the 'whole lifetime parish residency' objective is to secure homes which mean that there are accommodation choices available to residents to enable them to continue to live in the parish when their housing needs change.
+Supporting Local Plan policies CS18, CS19, DP7, DP8, DP9 LOCAL HOUSING

+An important part of the 'whole lifetime parish residency' objective is to secure homes which mean that there are accommodation choices available to residents to enable them to continue to live in the parish when their housing needs change.
 Given the number of new homes planned for Stone Parish during the lifetime of this plan, it is a reasonable expectation of Stone residents that their affordable housing needs will be met.
-Dartford Borough Council's current Housing Allocations Policy includes "local connection" requirements for the allocation of affordable rented housing provided on new developments under Dartford Core Strategy policy CS19 and Development Policies Plan policy DP9.
+Dartford Borough Council's current Housing Allocations Policy includes "local connection eligibility criteria" for applicants applying to Kent Homechoice and bidding for council housing and affordable rented housing provided on new developments under Dartford Core Strategy policy CS19 and Development Policies Plan policy DP9.
 The general requirement is that the prospective occupant has lived continuously in the Borough for a minimum of 2 years up to the point of application.
-It sets out bands of need according to the circumstances of the applicant.
-H2 - Local housing - Affordable rented homes provided in accordance with development plan policy should be made available to those who satisfy the "local connection" requirements of Dartford Borough Council's Housing Allocations Policy.
+H2 - Local housing - Affordable rented homes provided in accordance with development plan policy should first be made available to those who satisfy the "local connection" requirements on the Council's housing register.
 Supporting Local Plan policy CS19, DP9